-The battery charger (Fig. 8.6) will automatically charge the engine batteries when the power supply is through the AC system.
+The battery charger will automatically charge the engine batteries and the generator battery when the power supply is through the AC system.
 The battery charger breaker is at the AC Distribution Panel.

 Leaving the battery charger on whenever AC power is available is a good idea.
 It will keep the batteries fully charged.
 After the batteries are recharged, it provides a maintenance or trickle charge as needed.
-The battery charger is under the starboard side cabin seat cushion.
+The battery charger is under the port side cabin seat cushion.
 Refer to the manufacture's owner's manual for operating procedures.